Skip to main content

 • Your project does not have access to the requested blockchain network

-If the response includes a Uniblock error code, check Uniblock Error Codes first and then verify your project configuration in the dashboard.
+If the response includes a Uniblock error code, check Error Codes & Rate Limits first and then verify your project configuration in the dashboard.

 Why did I get a 400?